lw8192/Red-Team-Dev/Python/README.md

 	if __name__ == "__main__":
   		# only ran when called directly (not via 'import')
    		main()
 ## Useful Python Libraries for Red / Blue Teams
+Any Python file can be a module.
+When a module is imported (even if it's just a function), statements in the module execute until the end of the file.
+Contents of the module namespace - all of the global names still defined at the end of the execution process.

 	import module                     #import an entire module
 	a = module.function(stuff)        #use a function from the module
 	from package.module import function     #keep namespace tidier and only import what you need
 	a = function(stuff)
 	from package import module      #import module from a package

+ 	from math import sin, cos    #make symbols available locally after importing a module
+  	from module import *    #all symbols from a module into local scope, considered bad style

 Argparse: parse and use command line arguments.